 The warbler, a little later flew higher to the top of the hill and despite following we could not relocate it.
 In true warbler fashion it preferred to feed in cover and consequently was hard to find unless and until it perched out in the open.

-Twenty more anxious minutes elapsed and there it was in a bramble clump further back down the slope.How did it get there without being noticed?
+Twenty more anxious minutes elapsed and then it was in a bramble clump further back down the slope.How did it get there without being noticed?
 We walked back until it was right in front of us.
 I raised the camera as it perched in perfect pose below me.Just about to press the shutter and it dived into the bramble clump.

 It will come out again Mark ventured